haydenmai/pico-plane/software-checklist/hardware.md

 One factor we can attempt to remedy is unsafe code via robust handling and hard-limit input values, as well as ensuring hardware does not behave outside of its intended behaviour.

 ## Watchdog
+- If control link is lost for 1 second, disarm.
+- Send arming signal to dji air unit to get full vtx power
+- on screen display (battery voltage, link quality, rssi, etc)

 ## Electronic Speed Control
 - [ ] Was it correctly programmed?
 (50hz PWM signals, refer to source)